Universal Design: How a Certified Aging-in-Place Specialist Can Help

-To address this issue, AARP collaborated with the National Association of Home Builders to train contractors and remodelers in modifying homes to meet the needs of individuals with disabilities and senior adults.
-The Certified Aging-in-Place Specialist (CAPS) training program was designed by the Remodelers Council of NAHB, the NAHB Research Center and NAHB Senior Housing Council in consultation with AARP.
+To address the changing needs of homeowners as they age, the NAHB and the American Association of Retired Persons (AARP) have collaborated to train contractors in modifying homes to meet the needs of senior adults and individuals with disabilities.
+These contractors earn the Certified Aging-in-Place Specialist (CAPS) designation.
+This training program was developed by the Remodelers Council of NAHB, the NAHB Research Center and the NAHB Senior Housing Council in consultation with AARP.

 Graduates of the CAPS program are trained in: